The interest is paid annually and will be credited to your account after close of business on 1 September.

-Before you apply, please make sure you read the Summary Box, account terms and conditions, Savings Service Agreement and FSCS Information in full.
+Before you apply, please make sure you read the Summary Box, account terms and conditions, Savings General Terms and Conditions and FSCS Information in full.
 You can save or print a copy of the PDFs for future reference.
 These documents contain details of your agreement with us for this account and we will rely on them for our relationship with you.

 When you apply for an account with us, we’ll need to verify your identity and address.
 For details, check our verify your identity page.

 If you open your account in one of our branches we will use an electronic verification system to verify your identity and address.
 We cannot do this for applicants under 18 or if you are not registered on the electoral roll.
 In these instances you will be required to provide full identification documentation and these can be found in our leaflet Proving your identity.